 Outdoor Activity Ideas

 Go for a hike.
 Nature is amazing and free.
 Even if you aren’t in a mountainous area you probably have a park with at least rolling hills and lots of trees.
 We live in a city and still are within a short drive of a nice hike.
 Even in flat areas there are ways to get outside and walk in nature that are enjoyable.
+When you can’t go on vacation because you’re in debt you can still get out in nature.

 Go out and exercise.
 Bring a friend or your dog for company while you exercise outside and enjoy nature.
 Run, walk, skip, bike.
 Just move your body outside.
 It’s free, fun, and a great way to improve your mood and life.
+You don’t need a gym membership to stay fit.

 Visit a park.
 You probably live near a park and don’t utilize it nearly enough.
 Visit your local park and take advantage of what is there for free.
 Parks around here offer playgrounds, fitness equipment, sports fields, and more.
 There is always something free and fun to do there.